steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 It is not documented why this wouldn't work nor what entitlement is required.
 There's [anecdotical](https://twitter.com/bjtitus/status/1276211162506424323) [evidence](https://twitter.com/justkwin/status/1276271590360199172) on Twitter that Apple's intent is to allow this on iOS, however we're slowly nearing the end of Apple's beta cycle and there hasn't been an official announcement nor a fix.

-If you feel strongly about this, please also report a radar and engage in the [discu](https://developer.apple.com/forums/thread/650843?answerId=616460022)s[sions](https://developer.apple.com/forums/thread/658229) on Apple's Developer Forum.
+If you feel strongly about this, please also report a radar and engage in the [discussion](https://developer.apple.com/forums/thread/658229) on Apple's Developer Forum.

-#### Digging Deeper
+### Digging Deeper

 How does `OSLogStore` access logs in the first place?
 The store is part of the OSLog framework, which includes a small XPC service.
 At initialization time, the store opens a synchronous XPC request to `com.apple.OSLogService`, the service included in the framework.

-OSLogService ensures logs are filtered for the current process and then accesses the `OSLogEventStore`.

-OSLogEventStore is implemented in the private `LoggingSuppport.framework`.
+`OSLogService` ensures logs are filtered for the current process and then accesses the `OSLogEventStore`. `OSLogEventStore` is implemented in the private `LoggingSuppport.framework`.
 Here, you can see that it connects to `logd` and also captures the failure condition which ultimately produces the entitlement error.

 If we keep digging and also take a look at `logd`, we find references to various private entitlements: